 Patient isolation is not required, but urine must be handled and disposed of carefully.

-Leptospirosis is a zoonosis that occurs in many domestic and wild animals (particularly dogs and rats); human infections are rare and are acquired by contact with infected urine or tissue or contaminated water or soil.
+Leptospirosis is a zoonosis that occurs in many domestic and wild animals (particularly dogs and rats); human infections are rare in the US and are acquired by contact with infected urine or tissue or contaminated water or soil.

 There are 2 phases of illness: septicemic and immune.